 You will be sent joining instructions including all the necessary login links, passwords and guidance on how to use the relevant functionality about a week before the course start date.

 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-There are three intakes scheduled for the 2020/21 academic year.
-Each day will run from 9am - 5.15pm.
-The dates for the intakes are as follows:
+There are 3 intakes of the BIA Refresher course available for booking over the 2021-22 academic year.
+The intakes are as follows: